Avoid Fair Housing Pitfalls as a Texas Landlord

 • You apply an occupancy standard inconsistently.

-In practice, Fair Housing risk is operational: inconsistency, poor documentation, and casual communication.
+In practice, Fair Housing risk is operational.
+It often comes from inconsistency, poor documentation, and casual communication.

 The core rule: consistent process beats good intentions